syakirharis25/JavaScript/README.md

 JSON is a language-independent data format.
 It was derived from JavaScript, but many modern programming languages include code to generate and parse JSON-format data.
 The official Internet media type for JSON is application/json.
 JSON filenames use the extension .json.

 To check the appropriate JSON format : https://www.freeformatter.com/json-formatter.html

+<a name="assignment"></a>
+## Difference of =, == and === in JavaScript
+= is used for assigning values to a variable in JavaScript.
+== is used for comparison between two variables irrespective of the datatype of variable.
+=== is used for comparision between two variables but this will check strict type, which means it will check datatype and compare two values.

 <a name="github"></a>
 ## GitHub notes